rchasgex31710791/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely.
 It's better to write clear and maintainable code first, and then optimize only if necessary, based on profiling and measurement.
 Focusing too much on optimization early on can lead to overly complex code, harder maintenance, and potentially suboptimal overall performance.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear, simple code first and then optimize only if necessary, based on profiling and measurement.
+This approach can save time and prevent introducing bugs or unnecessary complexity into the codebase.